j-f1/eleventy-hast-jsx/README.md

 If you want to integrate your components into one of the built-in template languages, use the `component` shortcode.
 (For the JSX language, import and use the component directly.)
 The shortcode produces a plain HTML string.

+For all template languages, the first parameter is the path to the component, relative to the `componentsDir` passed in the plugin options.
+Export your component from the component file by assigning it to either `module.exports` or `module.exports.default`.

 ### Nunjucks (preferred)

 ```nunjucks
 {% component "Foo", name="name", age=42 %}
 ```

-Of all the languages, the Nunjucks syntax lets us best represent the component.
-The first parameter is the path to the component, relative to `componentsDir`.
-Export your component from the component file by assigning it to either `module.exports` or `module.exports.default`.
+Of all the template languages supported by Eleventy, Nunjucks allows for the nicest developer experience, so I recommend using it if possible.

 The named parameters passed to the shortcode will be turned into props.
-You can make your component an `async` function, as its result will be awaited before being converted to an HTML string.
+You can make your component an `async` function, as its result will be awaited before being converted to an HTML string and returned.

 ### Liquid